alan2207/bulletproof-react/README.md

 ## Introduction

-React is an amazing tool for building frontends.
+React is a great tool for building frontends.
 It has a very diverse eco-system with hundreds of great libraries for literally anything you might need.
 However it can be overwhelming to be forced to make so many choices.
 It is also very flexible, you can write React applications in any way you like but that flexibility comes with a cost.

 There is no pre-defined architecture developers can to follow which often leads to messy, uncosistent or over-complicated codebases.